Ffejemite/Hello_world/README.md

 # Hello_world
-Hello Hubot
+Hello Hubot,
-The earth must look vvery nice from the Moon.
+The earth must look very nice from the Moon.